RAF Burtonwood

-Royal Air Force Burtonwood (or RAF Burtonwood) is a former Royal Air Force and United States Army Air Forces base that was located in Burtonwood, 2 mi Northwest of Warrington in Cheshire, England.
-The base was opened in 1940 in response to World War II by the RAF and in 1942 it was transferred to the United States of America for war operations.
+Royal Air Force Burtonwood (or RAF Burtonwood) is a former Royal Air Force and United States Army Air Forces station that was located in Burtonwood, 2 mi Northwest of Warrington in Cheshire, England.
+The base was opened in 1940 in response to the Second World War by the RAF and in 1942 it was transferred to the United States of America for war operations.

 The base was home to 18,000 American servicemen at the end of the war.
 In 1946 the base was transferred back to the United Kingdom however United States operations continued.
 The base officially closed in 1991 and since then the runway and most of the associated buildings have been demolished.
 RAF Burtonwood Heritage Centre was opened on part of the former base and focuses on the lives of the servicemen, the war and the airplanes at the base.

 Overview

 Burtonwood airfield was opened on 1 January 1940 as a servicing and storage centre for modifying British aircraft.
 It was operated by No. 37 Maintenance Unit RAF until June 1942.